appscode/third-party-tools/monitoring/prometheus/operator/README.md

 #### Create Prometheus CR

-Below is the YAML of `Prometheus` cr that we are going to create for this tutorial,
+Below is the YAML of `Prometheus` custom resource that we are going to create for this tutorial,

 ```yaml
 apiVersion: monitoring.coreos.com/v1